Vecchia Gaussian Processes: on probabilistic and statistical properties: Introduction

 \subsection{Background and related work}

-Gaussian processes have seen a wide range of applications amongst others in spatial statistics (e.g., \cite{gelfand2016spatial, cressie2011statistics, gelfand2010handbook}), machine learning (e.g., \cite{williams2006gaussian, lee2017deep, liu2020gaussian}) and epidemiology \cite{bhatt2015effect} due to their flexibility in characterizing dependency structures and convenience for uncertainty quantification.
-However, exact statistical inference for Gaussian Processes (GPs), including maximum likelihood estimation of GP parameters and posterior inference based on GP priors, suffers from a computational complexity of $O(n^3)$, due to the need to compute the determinant and inverse of the $n\times n$ covariance matrix.
-A significant body of work has focused on scalable inference methods for Gaussian Processes, including but not limited to inducing variable or reduced rank approximations \citep{quinonero2005unifying,cressie2008fixed,banerjee2008gaussian,Titsias2009InducingVariablesVB}, covariance tapering \citep{furrer2006covariance,kaufman2008covariance,stein2013statistical}, compositional likelihoods \citep{bai2012joint,bevilacqua2015comparing}, distributed methods \citep{deisenroth2015distributed,daxberger2017distributed, szabo2019asymptotic} and Vecchia approximations.
-Vecchia approximations of Gaussian processes (Vecchia GPs), named after Aldo V. Vecchia \cite{vecchia1988estimation}, are defined as follows.
-First, let us decompose the density of a random vector $Z_{\mathcal{X}_n}=(Z_{X_1},...,Z_{X_n})\in\mathbb{R}^n$ into a product of univariate conditional densities,
+Gaussian processes have seen a wide range of applications among others in spatial statistics (e.g., \cite{gelfand2016spatial, cressie2011statistics, gelfand2010handbook}), machine learning (e.g., \cite{williams2006gaussian, lee2017deep, liu2020gaussian}) and epidemiology \cite{bhatt2015effect} due to their flexibility in characterizing dependency structures and their convenience for uncertainty quantification.
+However, exact statistical inference in the Gaussian Process (GP) regression model -- including maximum likelihood estimation of GP parameters and posterior inference based on GP priors -- suffers from a computational complexity of $O(n^3)$, owing to the need to compute the determinant and inverse of the $n\times n$ covariance matrix.